 The sketch, then, is a thought experiment.
 How would you picture an encounter between these two women?
 Would their conversation be cold?
 Awkward?
 Condemnatory?
 Hostile?
 Would there be a conversation at all?
 Using her theological imagination, Remington gives us a glimpse into how such a meeting might go.

 Eve, of course, is “the mother of all the living” (Gen 3:20).
 She represents the entire human race in all of its beauty and brokenness, tainted as we all are by sin.
 In the Genesis account, she was blitzed by her own disobedience to the clear command of God not to eat of the tree of the knowledge of good and evil (Gen 2:16-17).
-Consequently, she was judged along with her husband (Gen 3:16-19) and banished from the garden of Eden for the rest of her life (Gen 3:24).
+Consequently, she was judged along with her husband, who also disobeyed God (Gen 3:16-19) and banished from the garden of Eden for the rest of her life (Gen 3:24).